WELCOME TO WORDSERVICE.ORG

 The main Bible translation used in this website is a modified version of the King James Bible.
 The reason the King James is used is because it is no longer copyrighted.
 It can be used without violating copyright laws.
 Furthermore many Greek and Hebrew language helps are keyed to the King James.
 Where verses from copyrighted Bibles are used according to fair use laws, they are noted accordingly.

-The are two levels of modifications to the King James that are used.
-The first is a simple change to the antiquated thee's, thou's and whosoever's, ect. ect.
-The grammar\ sentence structure on this level is not addressed and may might be found to be obnoxious to some.
-However the aim is not to make a new translation of the Bible, but with as little labor as possible, remove the archaic language barrier that some find difficult to overcome.
-The second level of modification is to verses deemed critical to what that particular article is teaching.
-In these modifications the Greek and Hebrew of the "Received Text" is carefully referred too.
-The "Received Text" is the Greek and Hebrew manuscript that the King James Bible is translated from.
-Greek and Hebrew lexicons and dictionaries are carefully compared to the various translations with the goal of creating a literal translation of that verse understandable to the modern reader.
+In this site when deemed necessary for safety and accuracies sake Greek and Hebrew lexicons and dictionaries are carefully compared to the various translations with the goal of creating a literal translation of that verse understandable to the modern reader.
 When the word "understandable" is used, it is not meant to convey the idea of interpreting the verse using translation.
 Rather, it means using a literal translation of the words without trying to interpret the text.
-In reading Greek and Hebrew lexicons of the Received Text for decades along with their literal translations of the individual words.
+In reading Greek and Hebrew lexicons of the Majority Text for decades along with their literal translations of the individual words.
 Texts that ignore sentence structure and interpretations of meanings.
 In all those years my memory fails me to find any wording in any translation that fits the context of the chapters and the context of the Bible overall better than a literal word for word translation without applying any meanings or interpretations to the translation.
 This is not to say that all the translations do not have lots of verses in them that are right on the money literally, even though they apply proper grammar and modern wording to the foreign texts.
 It is to say though that some degree of bias is contained in all popular translations of the Bible which is manifested in a number of ways.

 This website does not note when a careful examination of the original text is made and corrective measures taken.
 Obviously, this does not mean that corrections to translational inaccuracies are error free.
 Also the author cannot vogue for the translational accuracy of every verse used in this website.
 The bulk of the chapters and verses not deemed critical to the subject have not been closely examined.
 Furthermore "critical" to the subject at hand is subjective.
-None of this is attempting to convey a lack of confidence in the authors ability to examine and correct translational errors.
+This is not attempting to convey a lack of confidence to examine and correct translational errors.
 It is trying to convey that we must all work out our own salvation with fear and trembling, (Philippians 2:12.)
 Ultimately, something as important as the translation of Gods Word into your own language is not something to be left completely in the hands of others if it can be helped.
 When something is not setting right in the spirit of a believer about what might possibly be a translational issue.
 If possible the translation should be verified to ones own satisfaction.
 This has become easier and easier to do with the advent of the internet.

-The website will sometimes note when the author purposely paraphrases a text, which is an interpretation rather than a translation.
+The website will usually note when the author purposely paraphrases a text, which is an interpretation rather than a translation.
 It also notes as stated above when other translations are used which in effect could amount to an occasional unnoted paraphrase.
 Usually but not always though an alternate translation is used when the wording generally lines up well with the original language.

 Feel free to email if you find what you think is a translational error in something that is critical to the subject being written about.
 One can never be to careful about such things.
 That is the very reason for the examination of translational issues in the first place.
 When one believes they have an understanding about a subject in the Word of God.
 They should always check the original language to insure they are not being led astray by something that has been mistranslated.
 Anyone who is a long term student of the Word of God has been burned this way at some time or another.
 Conversely one must also be as careful to not "translate" something in a way that fits what they believe rather than what the text actually says.
 The use of "scholars" to do this is particularly troubling.
 One can find a "scholar" to prove practically any viewpoint they would like to bolster their argument.
 Sometime in the future Wordservice.org will have a series of articles on "Dangerous Translational Errors in the Bible."
 These articles will address some of the well known and some of the almost totally unknown translational errors that have contributed to the confusion that permeates the Christian world.